The Innovative Step: Ultra-Rapid Plasma Preparation Platform

-By design, POC platforms are used to rapidly deliver near-patient test results in order to support optimization of disease management.
-Whole blood sample input in most immunoassay platforms often results in suboptimal test performance compared to plasma/serum sample input.
-Similarly, molecular diagnostic assays in whole blood samples for targets in plasma may benefit from the reduction of background nucleic acid from blood cells.
+By design, point-of-care (POC) platforms are used to rapidly deliver near-patient test results in order to support better patient management.
+Whole blood samples in traditional immunoassay platforms often result in slow or insensitive test performance compared with plasma/serum sample input.
+Removal of blood cells and accurate dilution of the prepared plasma is required to maintain test precision, requiring a moderate level of technical expertise.
 Platforms using microfluidics cannot handle whole blood samples due to their design.
-Consequently the time to plasma preparation largely determines the overall time needed to produce a test result with many of the current POC tests.
-FABPulous’ ultra-rapid plasma preparation device prepares diluted plasma in seconds and can significantly reduce time to result, which carries high medical value, especially under circumstances that require urgent medical decisions.
+Consequently, the time to plasma preparation largely determines the overall time needed to produce a test result with many of the current POC tests.
+The FABPulous ultra-rapid plasma preparation device prepares diluted plasma in seconds and can significantly reduce time-to-result, which carries high medical value, especially under circumstances that require urgent medical decisions.

 Integrated Lateral Flow IVD Platform

-Based on above described platform basis, the IVD test platform consists of two parts, i.e. the same blood collector as described earlier, and a cartridge that contains a filter stack as well as a lateral flow immunoassay strip (Figure 2).
+Based on this sample preparation device, the in vitro diagnostic (IVD) test platform consists of two parts, i.e., the same blood collection unit as described and a cartridge that contains a filter stack and a lateral flow immunoassay strip (Fig. 2).

 Figure 2.
 IVD test platform: Consists of the blood collector and buffer compartment (blue-white part) and the cartridge which holds the filter stack and lateral flow strip.

-The blood collector is docked onto the cartridge, after which the buffer contained in the blood collector is pressed in a controlled fashion through the advanced filter stack to produce diluted blood plasma, which subsequently is guided to a lateral flow strip to produce a final result in 5 minutes maximum.
+The blood collector is docked onto the cartridge.
+Twisting the blue cap pushes the buffer contained in the device through the blood collection pad and the now diluted whole blood is passed under controlled pressure through the filter stack to produce accurately diluted plasma, which is guided to a lateral flow strip to produce a final result in 5 minutes (negative) or earlier if positive.

-Current state-of-the-art lateral flow assays on whole blood take 15-20 minutes at minimum to produce a test result.
-The IVD test platform developed by FABPulous allows for a threefold reduction in the time to result, as it produces a test result in 2-5 minutes.
-This rapid performance is of significant benefit in emergency situations where time is of the essence.
+Current state-of-the-art lateral flow assays on whole blood take 15-20 minutes at minimum to produce a test result and struggle to reach the necessary sensitivity, specificity, or both.
+The IVD test platform developed by FABPulous allows for a threefold reduction in the time-to-result, as it produces a test result in 2-5 minutes, coupled with higher precision.
+This rapid performance is of significant benefit in emergency situations where time is critical.
 In addition, it provides the general practitioner with a result within the time of a typical consultation, which is around 10 minutes.